April 13, 2026

 Open rate: 22%.
 Reply rate: 0.8%.

 The weird part?
 Your sales team is doing everything right.
-Their list is solid.
-Their copy is fine.
-Their process is textbook.
+Solid list.
+Fine copy.
+Textbook process.

-And it's not working anymore because the market changed.
+It's not working anymore because the market changed around the methodology.

 Cold email assumes a static buyer.

 But buyers aren't static.
 They're dormant until something changes.
 Then they're urgently looking.
-Then they're back to dormant.
+Then they're dormant again.

-The companies winning in 2026?
-They're not guessing when someone's interested.
+The companies winning in 2026 aren't guessing when someone's interested.
 They're watching for when someone's actually interested.

-Instead of "Does this person match our ICP?" companies are now asking "Is this person showing a buying signal RIGHT NOW?"
+Instead of "Does this person match our ICP?" you ask: "Is this person showing a buying signal right now?"

-Buying signals (the stuff that actually triggers a purchase):
+Buying signals—the stuff that actually triggers a purchase decision:

-• Just hired 2+ people in finance (means budget and workload)
+• Just hired 2+ people in finance (means budget and workload expanding)

-• Just closed Series B funding (means cash to spend)
+• Just closed Series B funding (means cash to spend, new infrastructure needs)

-• Recently announced new product line (means process change coming)
+• Recently announced a new product line (means process changes coming)

-• CEO or CFO changed jobs (new priorities, new tools)
+• CEO or CFO changed jobs (new priorities, new vendor evaluations)

-• Press mention about growth or expansion (something's changing)
+• Press mention about growth or expansion (something's changing internally)

-• Job board posts for new department (scaling = new problems)
+• Job board posts for a new department (scaling creates new problems)

 Same company.
 Same person.
-But now you know they're thinking about solutions because something just changed.
+But now you know they're actively thinking about solutions because something just changed.

-When something changes, they move from "not looking" to "actively looking" for 30-60 days.
+When something changes, a buyer moves from "not looking" to "actively evaluating" for a 30–60 day window.
+That's your window.
+That's when cold outreach actually works.

 • 500 emails per week to cold ICP-matched prospects